STTLab/HIV-64148/README.md

 ### Customize assembler parameters

-Customized parameters for each assembler can be pass through with `-ag=` or `--assember-args=` argument, for the supported assembler argument, please refer to the documentation of your selected assembler.
+Customized parameters for each assembler can be configured using yaml file, please refer to the documentation of your selected assembler.

+Examples of yaml configuration files can be found within an example folder.

 ```shell
 docker run \